borntofrappe/project-euler/005 - Smallest multiple/README.md

 */
 ```

-Let's try to follow this approach in code.
+Let's try to recreate this approach in code.

 Starting from a value `n`, we need to consider the prime numbers making up the value.